What should your next fitness goal be? Take the quiz.

 Do Bodyweight Exercises Build Muscle?

-One of the major benefits of bodyweight workouts is that you get your strength in AND you can get your cardio in.
-Try a high-intensity interval training class (HIIT), and pick up the pace on those mountain climbers!
+One of the major benefits of bodyweight workouts is that you get your strength and your cardio in.
+Try a high-intensity interval training (HIIT) workout, and pick up the pace on those mountain climbers!
 Even running can be considered a bodyweight exercise.
 So next time you’re in the mood for a workout, consider starting with some bodyweight exercises to get the ball and those endorphins rolling.

 But on that note, it’s important to understand that your body will at some point become accustomed to the amount of resistance (weight), therefore limiting any further muscle growth.
 Progressive overload, or increasing resistance and weight load within the exercise, will be a key component if muscle growth is your goal.